Decron/Whitebox-Code-GPT/README.md

 Content Organization: Information within these files is usually organized in a hierarchical or relational manner, allowing the model to understand the connections between different pieces of data.<br><br>

 4. Creation and Maintenance<br>
 Data Sourcing: The information in these files is compiled from reliable sources, ensuring accuracy and relevancy.
-Experts for given frameworks are welcome to create new knowledge files or improvements to how models operate.<br><br>
+Experts for given frameworks are welcome to contribute files or improvements.<br><br>
 Regular Updates: To maintain the relevance of the information, these knowledge files are regularly updated with the latest data.<br><br>
-Quality Assurance: Rigorous checks are conducted to ensure accuracy of the information.
+Quality Assurance: Assistants are checked rigorously to ensure accuracy of the information.
 A secondary goal of this project is to develop automated testing to ensure widespread functionality can be guarunteed for all models.<br><br>

 5. Impact on GPT Performance<br>
 Enhanced Accuracy: By having direct access to detailed information, the GPT model can provide better and more accurate responses.<br><br>